code-pushup/cli/packages/plugin-coverage/README.md

 [Here](https://github.com/linux-test-project/lcov/issues/113#issuecomment-762335134) is the source of the information above.

+> [!NOTE]
+> Branch name is usually a number indexed from 0, indicating either truthy/falsy condition or loop conditions.

 ## Plugin architecture

 ### Plugin configuration specification

 The plugin accepts the following parameters:

 - `coverageType`: An array of types of coverage that you wish to track.
-Supported values: function, branch, line.
+Supported values: `function`, `branch`, `line`.
 - `reports`: Array of paths to files with code coverage results.
-Supported formats: LCOV.
+LCOV format is supported for now.
 - (optional) `coverageToolCommand`: If you wish to run your coverage tool to generate the results first, you may define it here.
 - (optional) `perfectScoreThreshold`: If your coverage goal is not 100%, you may define it here in range 0-1.
 Any score above the defined threshold will be given the perfect score.
 The value will stay unaffected.